ermelinda-q/computer-infrastructure/README.md

 2. Follow the instructions within the notebook to complete tasks and run the project.

 ### Automating the Shell Script
-The `weather.sh` script is scheduled to run daily at 20:00 to retrieve the weather data.
+The `weather.sh` script is scheduled to run daily at 20:00 to retrieve the weather data from Athenry Weather Station.

 #### Steps:
 1. Grant execution permissions to the script: